tomislavmiksa/kw_traceminator/src/code/serial-simtracing/README.md

 - `simtrace2-list`  - enumerate the SIMtrace2 USB interfaces present on the host.
 - `simtrace2-sniff` - long-running daemon that forwards SIM APDUs as GSMTAP datagrams over UDP/4729 on `lo`.
-- `tcpdump`         - listens on `lo`, filters `udp port 4729`, and writes a `pcap` to `./traces/`.
+- `tcpdump`         - listens on `lo`, filters `udp port 4729`, and writes a `pcap` to the trace directory.

 Application is running API on `http://localhost:8777`.
-The idea is not to expose this to the world, as RasPi shopuld run locally.
+The idea is not to expose this to the world, as RasPi should run locally.

+When installed via `install.sh`, trace files are written to `/opt/serial-simtracing/traces/` (systemd unit `serialsimtrace`).
+In a dev checkout, `./traces/` next to `main.py` is used instead.

+The web UI proxies trace control as `/api/simtracer-*` on port 9000.

 # Application Setup